What Gutenberg Changed in WordPress 5.0

 Creating Multi-Column Layouts

 The Columns block provides a straightforward way to create multi-column content directly in the editor.
-Insert the Columns block, choose a layout option like two columns or three columns, and then add other blocks inside each column.
+Insert the Columns block, choose a layout option such as two columns or three columns, and then add other blocks inside each column.
 The blocks inside columns behave normally and can be edited, moved, or removed independently.

 This approach is far simpler than the old method of using HTML tables or custom CSS.
 The visual editor shows you exactly how the columns look as you build them, which makes it easier to create balanced, readable layouts.
 Columns work well for side-by-side comparisons, feature lists, or placing images alongside text descriptions.
+The Columns block supports both equal-width columns and custom-width distributions depending on your needs.

 Block Alignment and Theme Compatibility

 These alignment options only work if your current theme supports them.
-Themes that are built to work with Gutenberg typically include styles for wide and full-width blocks.
-If your theme does not support these features, the alignment buttons may not appear in the toolbar, or selecting them may have no visible effect.
-When choosing or updating a theme, check whether it has been tested with the block editor and supports these layout options.
+Themes built to work with Gutenberg typically include styles for wide and full-width blocks.
+If your theme predates the block editor or was not designed with Gutenberg compatibility in mind, the alignment buttons may not appear in the toolbar, or selecting them may have no visible effect.

 Block Templates and Pre-Defined Structures